jiyuPk/jiyuPk/README.md

 ## Planning project
 * leago - The league of legend player's match history browser
 * KALEN - Productivity app with all services integrated
-  * Tordo - The cross-platform Todo App
+  * ToDo - The cross-platform Todo App